avo-hq/db_config/README.md

 - **Database-backed configuration**: Store configuration values in your database
 - **Type-safe storage**: Automatic type detection and conversion for strings, integers, floats, booleans, arrays, and hashes
+- **Default value creation**: Automatically create configurations with default values when they don't exist
 - **Eager loading support**: Mark configurations for eager loading to improve performance
 - **Simple API**: Clean and intuitive interface with `get`, `set`, and `eager_load` methods
 - **Error handling**: Proper exception handling for missing configurations